 There’s no need to put off septic tank pumping when we are only a phone call away.
 We provide prompt, affordable service to those in Decatur, College Park, East Point, and other nearby cities in Georgia.

-Advantages of Regular Septic Pumping
+Advantages of Regular Pumping of Septic Tanks

-Here at The Original Plumber, we advise our Georgia clients to stick with the three-to-five year interval whenever possible.
+Here at The Original Plumber, we advise our Georgia clients to stick with the three-to-five-year interval whenever possible.
 There are plenty of advantages to sticking with a regular septic tank pumping schedule, even if you are not currently experiencing any problems.

 For starters, routine septic tank pumping provides you with peace of mind.
 Septic tank problems often occur at the most inconvenient times, such as when you are expecting company.
-By having your tank pumped on a regular basis, you can hopefully avoid a sudden, last-minute surprise.
+By having your septic tank pumped on a regular basis, you can hopefully avoid a sudden, last-minute surprise.

 Frequent septic pumping can also help you avoid costly septic tank repairs.
 While pumping your tank, we’ll check for problems with your drain field, drain pipes, and septic lines.
 Many times, we are able to catch small problems before they become bigger ones.
-By making timely repairs, you can greatly extend the life of your septic system as well.
+By making timely repairs, you can greatly extend the life of your septic tank system as well.

 Caring for your Septic Tank

-Septic system care is important in order to extend the life of a septic tank.
+Septic tank system care is important in order to extend the life of a septic tank.
 All septic tanks will eventually reach capacity.
 Even so, there are a few things you can do to prevent yours from becoming full too soon.
 A few best practices to keep in mind include:

 - Never flushing anything other than toilet paper and human waste.
 This includes paper towels, feminine hygiene products, and even “flushable” wipes.